aaryan-11-x/The-Odin-Project/README.md

-# Odin Recipes
-This is the first project for The Odin Project.
+This repository contains all the projects I built during the entire course duration of The Odin Project.
-It is a basic recipe website which contains a link to a few receipes.